Cord Cutting Guides, News, and Reviews

 Well, hey, good news: most of the skinny bundle services that we trust most are available on each of the major streaming devices.
 That means you have lots of ways to watch live TV on your brand-name streaming device – even if, as of this writing, not all that many of those live TV solutions include a Nickelodeon live stream.

-Both Philo and DIRECTV NOW will work great on a desktop or laptop computer, thanks to their in-browser apps.
+Philo, fuboTV, Sling TV, and AT&T TV Now will work great on a desktop or laptop computer, thanks to their in-browser apps.

 Nickelodeon is pretty hard to come by through skinny bundles.
 You might assume that the rest of the network's family are in the same boat – but, strangely enough, they're not!